ayezinhtun/1cng-protal-user-guide/docs/Templates/Create Templates.md

 ### <span style={{ color: '#003366' }}>Create Template</span>

 - Choose the desired **Billing Cycle** for your template.
-You can choose either Hourly or Monthly.
+Templates support Hourly billing cycles.
+- Supported billing rules are Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- Only one template package is supported per zone.
+This helps standardize deployments across environments.
 - Verify all the configuration details and review the price summary.
 Click on **Create** to create the template for your project.

 ![Advanced Options](images/create.png)